stevelederer/okta-auth-swift/README.md

 ### OktaAuthStatusSuccess

 The transaction has completed successfully.
-Add handler function to retrieve session token
+Add handler function to retrieve the session token

 ### OktaAuthStatusFactorEnroll